Last revised: January 10, 2022

 Breezeline considers the privacy of our customers to be very important.
-Section 631 of the Federal Cable Communications Policy Act of 1984, as amended (the “Cable Act”), provides certain protections to you as a subscriber to cable service or other services provided by Breezeline.
-In accordance with the Cable Act, this Privacy Notice explains the following:
+Section 631 of the Federal Cable Communications (“FCC”) Policy Act of 1984, as amended (the “Cable Act”), provides certain protections to you as a customer to Video Service or other services provided by Breezeline.
+In accordance with the Cable Act, this Customer Privacy Notice explains the following:

-the duration for which we maintain your personally identifiable information; and
+- the duration for which we maintain your personally identifiable information;

 Information We Collect

 Breezeline collects information about our customers from several sources.
 This includes personally identifiable information that identifies a specific person.
 Personally identifiable information does not include any information that has been de-identified or aggregated so that it does not identify individual customers.
 We ask you to provide some data directly to us when you sign up for a service.
 We also collect information about your use of our products, services, and sites.
 In addition, we collect data from third-party companies, and we may combine this third-party data with the data we have collected.
 We collect this information in order to provide and improve our products and services and better tailor them to meet our customers’ needs, and to develop and offer new products and services.
 We maintain customer records to enable us to better serve our customers.
 The types of information we collect are set forthbelow